Boris Johnson: 'Partygate' report finds serious failures of leadership | DW | 31.01.2022

 The findings of the report are crucial for Johnson and could see members of his Conservative Party force a vote on his leadership.

+The fact that the report omits findings on criminal offenses has been viewed by some as providing Johnson with a vital political breathing space.

-Opposition Deputy Leader Angela Rayner said ahead of the report that ordinary people already know that Johnson had broken the rules.
+The opposition Labour Party's deputy leader Angela Rayner said ahead of the publication of the document that ordinary people already know that Johnson had broken the rules.

 "He made the rules, he broke the rules, he is unfit for office," she said.